We are searching for

 How Do Drum Brakes Work

-Before you can change a brake drum or make any adjustments to your vehicle's brake system, you need to understand what is a drum brake and how a drum brake work.
-These questions are simple to answer; every person with drum breaks should understand these basic concepts.
+Before you can change a brake drum or make any adjustments to your vehicle's brake system, you need to understand what a drum brake is and how a drum brake works.
+These questions are simple to answer; every person with drum brakes should understand these basic concepts.
 When you want to know what drum brakes are, they are a brake system with specialized brake shoes inside metal brake drums.
 The brake shoes have a special lining that presses on the spinning drums to slow the vehicle.

 Brake drums work straightforwardly.
 The metal drum is attached to the wheels of your vehicle, and these drums spin along with your vehicle wheels.
 The brake hardware and shoes inside the drums do not rotate with the wheels.
 As you press the brake pedal while driving, your brake piston presses either of the brake shoes out against the spinning metal drum.
 The brake shoes generate tremendous friction that slows the spinning drum along with the wheel it is attached to.
 When you stop pressing the brake pedal, the pressure releases in the piston, and a set of springs move the brake shoes back away from the brake drum to stop the friction so the wheel can turn freely again.